RayOkaah/Flutter_Whatsapp_clone/README.md

 Properly documented to help you get started with Flutter.

 Please leave a star.
-Thats the only way I can know people appreciate this.
+Thats how I know people appreciate.
 Thanks :heart:
 ## Getting Started

 For help getting started with Flutter, view our online